AI Search Optimization: The Complete Guide to Getting Cited (2026)

 - Replace every vague claim ("many," "often," "significantly") with a specific number or data point.

 - Add FAQ sections to your top 5 pages, using questions phrased exactly as users ask AI assistants.
+Mark them up with FAQPage schema.

 - Add comparison tables where relevant — structured data gets cited more than prose.

-Week 3: Authority Building
+Week 3: Authority building

 - Publish one piece of original research — a survey, benchmark, or data analysis unique to your company.